 Football fans have never been categorized as lackluster and bland, and for certain rivalry matches this is especially true.
 These derbies are no stranger to violence and hooliganism from rabid fans, making them at times a dangerous place to be.
 With that danger also comes a sense of community — entire cities coming together in the name of the beautiful game.
+The beautiful game has swept into all areas of our lives.
+With a favourite pastime of many being betting.
+Some people are now taking advantage of match betting.
+If you are asking yourself does matched betting work, then it might be time for you to research further.
 We take a look at five derbies that contain a mix of both the positive and perilous, which oftentimes don’t come equally.

 It goes without saying how football isn’t just a sport but, a way of life.
 As cliché as it may sound, for many it is true, and one example of this is the gravity behind various intense derby days held around the world.
 On these days, the game is so important that everything else is put on hold, and cities come to an eerie standstill in the build up of the match.